strigo/libro-sdk/README.md

 * Set your `IS_DEVELOPMENT` variable to `true` in the `.env` file.

 ## Working with the Strigo Chrome extension locally
-To allow a smoother dev experience with ability to test you changes in our Chrome extension you can direct your local dev server to also write your latest `strigo.sdk.js` bundle into the *strigo-academy-chrome-extension* scripts folder.
+To allow a smoother dev experience with ability to test your changes in our Chrome extension you can direct your local dev server to also write your latest `strigo.sdk.js` bundle into the *strigo-academy-chrome-extension* scripts folder.